Stretching before practice or a match is super common.

 The researchers in this study found that dynamic stretching, as part of a warm-up, was found to improve one repetition maximum Bench Press strength.
 The researchers concluded that implementation of a dynamic stretching/warm-up routine improved performance by an average weight of 3 ± 4.18 kg (6.6 ± 9.2 pounds).

-Obviously, based on these findings, the researchers concluded that dynamic stretching/warm-up “may” improve maximum Bench Press performance (the researchers used the word may, but I think this is pretty apparent).
+Obviously, based on these findings, the researchers concluded that dynamic stretching/warm-up “may” improve maximum Bench Press performance.

 Is Stretching Slowing You Down?